Jul 6, 2026

 24-Week study on the use of collagen hydrolysate as a dietary supplement in athletes with activity-related joint pain

 147 athletes, 24 weeks: 10 g/day collagen hydrolysate reduced activity-related joint pain versus placebo.
-One NOW scoop is exactly this 10 g dose — the basis for the general joint-comfort claim, distinct from osteoarthritis (UC-II).
+One NOW serving is exactly this 10 g dose — the basis for the general joint-comfort claim, distinct from osteoarthritis (UC-II).

 3. Lugo 2016Lugo JP, Saiyed ZM, Lane NE · 2016 · Nutrition Journal · PMID 26822714